bilalbhojani24/monorepo/README.md

 # frontend
-Standalone repository to support the new Architecture for new products
+Standalone repository to support the new Architecture for new speedboat products.